Tetrakis hexahedron: As a Catalan solid

-The length of the shorter edges of this tetrakis hexahedron equals 3/2 and that of the longer edges equals 2.
+The length of the shorter edges of this tetrakis hexahedron equals 3/2, and that of the longer edges equals 2.
 The faces are acute isosceles triangles.
 The larger angle of these equals $\arccos\tfrac19 \approx 83.62^{\circ}$ and the two smaller ones equal $\arccos\tfrac23 \approx 48.19^{\circ}$.

-Orthogonal projections

-The tetrakis hexahedron, dual of the truncated octahedron has 3 symmetry positions, two located on vertices and one mid-edge.

-Uses
+The tetrakis hexahedron is 4-connected: every three of the vertices separate from the remaining vertices, and the graph remains connected.
+Every 4-connected polyhedron can be realized as the ideal polyhedron, and the tetrakis hexahedron is such.

+Applications

 Naturally occurring (crystal) formations of tetrahexahedra are observed in copper and fluorite systems.

 Polyhedral dice shaped like the tetrakis hexahedron are occasionally used by gamers.

 A 24-cell viewed under a vertex-first perspective projection has a surface topology of a tetrakis hexahedron and the geometric proportions of the rhombic dodecahedron, with the rhombic faces divided into two triangles.

 The tetrakis hexahedron appears as one of the simplest examples in building theory.
 Consider the Riemannian symmetric space associated to the group SL4(R).
 Its Tits boundary has the structure of a spherical building whose apartments are 2-dimensional spheres.
 The partition of this sphere into spherical simplices (chambers) can be obtained by taking the radial projection of a tetrakis hexahedron.

 Symmetry

-With Td, [3,3] (*332) tetrahedral symmetry, the triangular faces represent the 24 fundamental domains of tetrahedral symmetry.
-This polyhedron can be constructed from 6 great circles on a sphere.
-It can also be seen by a cube with its square faces triangulated by their vertices and face centers and a tetrahedron with its faces divided by vertices, mid-edges, and a central point.
+With tetrahedral symmetry, the triangular faces represent the 24 fundamental domains of tetrahedral symmetry.
+This polyhedron can be constructed from six great circles on a sphere.
+It can also be seen by a cube with its square faces triangulated by their vertices and face centers, and a tetrahedron with its faces divided by vertices, mid-edges, and a central point.

-The edges of the spherical tetrakis hexahedron belong to six great circles, which correspond to mirror planes in tetrahedral symmetry.
-They can be grouped into three pairs of orthogonal circles (which typically intersect on one coordinate axis each).
-In the images below these square hosohedra are colored red, green and blue.